pettarin/penelope/README.md

 $ python penelope.py --xml     -p foo -f en -t en --output-csv --fs "\t\t" --ls "\n"
 ```

-Please have a look at this web page for details:
+Please have a look at this Web page for details:
 http://www.albertopettarin.it/penelope.html

 You need `Python`, either version 2.x or 3.x, installed on your system to run Penelope.